Blue Star Foods Corp. (BSFC) Shares Decline Despite Market Challenges

-Blue Star Foods Corp.
-(NASDAQ: BSFC)’s stock price has gone decline by -2.39 in comparison to its previous close of 0.12, however, the company has experienced a -12.31% decrease in its stock price over the last five trading days.
+The stock of Blue Star Foods Corp.
+(NASDAQ: BSFC) has decreased by -0.83 when compared to last closing price of 0.12.Despite this, the company has seen a loss of -4.87% in its stock price over the last five trading days.

 Is It Worth Investing in Blue Star Foods Corp.
 (NASDAQ: BSFC) Right Now?